devplayer0/fyp/report.md

 (in the same format as the contents of the ROM on a real STM32F4-based microcontroller).
-Configuration scripts provided with gem5 usually load either a user-mode ELF application or a Linux kernel `Image`, but in this case the raw firmware is used (with the entrypoint being determined by the reset handler entry in the vector table).
+Configuration scripts provided with gem5 usually load either a user-mode ELF application or a Linux kernel `Image`, but in this case the raw firmware is used, with the entrypoint being determined by the reset handler entry in the vector table.

-`--wait-gdb` is just used to tell the gem5 CPU object to wait for a gdb connection (gem5 provides a `gdbserver` implementation for the simulated platform), which is useful for debugging simulated code.
+`--wait-gdb` can be used to tell the gem5 CPU object to wait for a gdb connection (gem5 provides a `gdbserver` implementation for the simulated platform), which is useful for debugging simulated code.

-The `--test-*` flags are used to control the loading of arbitrary data into memory at runtime. `--test-data` is the file to load (raw binary), `--test-addr` is the address at which to load it and `--test-pc` (if specified) causes the data to be loaded only when the program counter equals a certain value.
+The `--test-*` flags are used to control the loading of arbitrary data into memory at runtime. `--test-data` specifies the file to load (raw binary), `--test-addr` the address at which to load it and `--test-pc` (if provided) causes the data to be loaded only when the program counter reaches a certain value.

 `--dump-ranges` is a comma-delimited list of `address:size` pairs which denote ranges of memory to dump to disk on simulator exit.
 Each pair will result in a